zachvin/impact-recovery/README.md

 The code in `ppo.py` is adapted from [this implementation](https://medium.com/analytics-vidhya/coding-ppo-from-scratch-with-pytorch-part-1-4-613dfc1b14c8) by Eric Yang Yu.

 The code is an implementation of [Proximal Policy Optimization Algorithms](https://arxiv.org/abs/1707.06347) by Schulman, et al. 2017.

+The simulator used is based on PyBullet and is found [here](https://github.com/utiasDSL/gym-pybullet-drones).